 Throughout my life I have loved producing art and in the past ten or so years I have been working exclusively as a fine artist.
-I grew up in Ecorse, Michigan, a small suburb southwest of Detroit and now divide my residency between western Massachusetts and Martha’s Vineyard where I have a studio in both locations.
-My work has been shown primarily in Martha’s Vineyard galleries such as the Dragonfly, L’Elegance Art Gallery and Carol Craven Gallery.
+I grew up in Ecorse, Michigan, a small suburb southwest of Detroit.
+Most of my professional life was spent in western Massachusettes, and I now live on Martha’s Vineyard where I have a studio.
+My work has been shown primarily in Martha’s Vineyard galleries, such as the Dragonfly, L’Elegance Art Gallery, A Gallery, and Carol Craven Gallery.
 I consider myself a Martha’s Vineyard artist and recently joined a select group of artists included in the Martha’s Vineyard Hospital Permanent Art Collection.

 My inspiration derives not only from the Island’s beauty but also from its richly diverse multicultural community.
 A history of inclusiveness has welcomed generations of Americans of different racial backgrounds, creating a community of residents and vacationers unlike any in the country.
 It is precisely the Island’s mixture of place with varied people that creates the beautiful hues that energize and give vibrancy to my artistic vision and purpose.
 However, I am first and foremost an artist who recognizes the importance of emotion on both the viewer and doer of art.
 Indeed, it is my emotional connection to my subject matter that is so evident in the depiction of strong contemplative moods of people, objects and places.